 Can I sell pfSense¶

-What can not be offered is a commercial redistribution of pfSense® software, for example the guidelines do not permit someone to offer “Installation of pfSense® software” as a service or to sell a device pre-loaded with pfSense® software to customers without the prior express written permission of ESF pursuant to the trademark policy as referenced in the RCL Terms and Conditions.
+What can not be offered is a commercial redistribution of pfSense® software, for example the guidelines do not permit someone to offer “Installation of pfSense® software” as a service or to sell a device pre-loaded with pfSense® software to customers without the prior express written permission of ESF pursuant to the trademark policy.

 Example 1: A consultant may offer firewall services (e.g. “Fred’s Firewalls”), without mentioning pfSense® software or using the logo in their advertising, marketing material, and so on.
 They can install pfSense® software and manage it for their customers.